THE SLOW OXIDIZER DEVELOPMENT DIET

 9. Leftovers.
 Ideally, cook once a day.
 You may have one day of leftovers.
 It is not necessary to cook for every meal.

-10. Food proportions for slow oxidizers.
+10. Food proportions by volume, not calories, for slow oxidizers.
 The diet consists of about:

 - 15% protein, and mainly animal protein

 - 10% complex carbohydrates (starches such as whole grains)

 - 5% fats and oils